 Night Flying Regulations for the VFR Pilot

-Pilots are required to maintain night currency every 90 days to carry passengers at night.
-Specifically, 61.57(b) states that, "…no person may act as pilot in command of an aircraft carrying passengers during the period beginning 1 hour after sunset and ending 1 hour before sunrise, unless within the preceding 90 days that person has made at least three takeoffs and three landings to a full stop during the period beginning 1 hour after sunset and ending 1 hour before sunrise, and—
+Pilots are required to maintain night currency—demonstrate their night-flying skills are current—every 90 days to carry passengers at night.
+Specifically, FAR 61.57(b) states that "no person may act as pilot in command of an aircraft carrying passengers during the period beginning 1 hour after sunset and ending 1 hour before sunrise, unless within the preceding 90 days that person has made at least three takeoffs and three landings to a full stop during the period beginning 1 hour after sunset and ending 1 hour before sunrise, and—

 - That person acted as sole manipulator of the flight controls; and

 - The required takeoffs and landings were performed in an aircraft of the same category, class, and type (if a type rating is required)."